rrra/www/content/post/2019/who-is-monitoring-2m-simplex.md

 moretext = "View The Map"
 +++
-How can Amateur Radio Operators find out who---in their vicinity or at another location--- might be monitoring the 146.520 MHz National FM Simplex Calling Frequency?
+How can Amateur Radio Operators find out who---in their vicinity or at another location---might be monitoring the 146.520 MHz National FM Simplex Calling Frequency?

-Jeremy KK4FPK can help answer this question with his [map of stations](https://www.kk4fpk.net/146520.html) whose operators claim that they routinely monitor the 146.520 MHz.
+Jeremy KK4FPK can help answer this question with his [map of stations](https://www.kk4fpk.net/146520.html) whose operators claim that they routinely monitor 146.520 MHz.

 <!--more-->